 Sonos’ debut smart speaker is the best you can buy right now, in our eyes.
 A cleanly designed, feature-rich, and great-sounding device, it can be used with either Alexa or Google Assistant and thanks to AirPlay 2.
 With it, the Sonos One can talk to Siri and form a multi-room pairing with the Apple HomePod or Apple HomePod Mini.

 On test, we were also impressed with the mic array, which ensured our voice was picked up, even from the other side of the room.
 However, this is an expensive smart speaker when compared to the rest of the market.

-If you feel a bit tied down by the Sonos One, be sure to check out its portable cousin, the Sonos Move; this nifty speaker comes with all the smarts of the One, and is top of our list of the best Bluetooth speakers for 2020.
+If you feel a bit tied down by the Sonos One, be sure to check out its portable cousins, the Sonos Move and the Sonos Roam, which are both excellent options for those that want to take their tunes on the move.

 Read more: Sonos One review